ethereum/EIPs/EIPS/eip-pbmrc1.md

 ## Security Considerations
 <!-- TBD Improvement: Think of other security considerations + Read up other security considerations in various EIPS and add on to this.
 Improve grammer, sentence structure -->
+- Everything used in a smart contract is publicly visible, even local variables and state variables marked `private`.

+- Due to gas limit, loops that do not have a fixed number of iterations have to be used cautiously.

+- Never use tx.origin to check for authorization. `msg.sender` should be used to check for authorization.

+- If library code is used as part of a `delegatecall`, make sure library code is stateless to prevent malicious actors from changing state in your contract via `delegatecall`.

+- Malicious actors may try to front run transactions.
+As transactions take some time before they are mined, an attacker can watch the transaction pool and send a transaction, have it included in a block before the original transaction.
+This mechanism can be abused to re-order transactions to the attacker's advantage.
+A commitment scheme can be used to prevent front running.

+- Don't use block.timestamp for a source of entropy and random number.

+- Signing messages off-chain and having a contract that requires that signature before executing a function is a useful technique.
+However, the same signature can be exploited by malicious actors to execute a function multiple times.
+This can be harmful if the signer's intention was to approve a transaction once.
+To prevent signature replay, messages should be signed with nonce and address of the contract.

 - Malicious users may attempt to:

+  - Double spend through reentrancy.
   - clone existing PBM Tokens to perform double-spending;
   - create invalid PBM Token with no underlying Spot Token; or
   - falsifying the face value of PBM token through wrapping of fraudulent/invalid/worthless Spot Tokens.